elc1798/alice/README.md

 ### What can it do so far?

+It can:
+ - Shut down your computer
+ - Lock your computer
-It can shut down your computer, lock your computer, close whatever window you have currently active, and change your volume.
+ - Close whatever window you have currently active
+ - Change your volume.
+ - Open your web browser and URLs
+ - Monitor incoming Facebook Messenger messages

 ### That's a pretty small list of features...